People Per Hour (and similar websites) are full of clients who need one-off jobs to be completed quickly.

 After three months on the site, I certainly learned a lot about being over-worked and under-paid, and I very quickly became pretty proficient at project management.
-I’ve now been using People Per Hour for three years, and I’ve been in their top 10 numerous times.
+I’ve now been using People Per Hour for four years, and I’ve been in their top 10 numerous times.

 By far the most common question we’re asked is this: how do you make money on People Per Hour?
 Here are a few tips that might help you get started.

 Before you begin bidding on People Per Hour or other freelancing sites, get some experience elsewhere.
 You will be asked to provide examples of your work, whether it’s copywriting, technical writing, SEO writing, design, research – whatever.
 Prove you can do what you say.

 It helps to do a little work for friends before you begin.
 Ask them to post recommendations on your profile to confirm what you’ve done, and put examples in the Portfolio area of the site.

 Be honest with yourself: if you have no experience, you will really struggle to get started.

 2. Set Your Rates Properly